CASician/mcp-client-snap/README.md

 ## ️ Troubleshooting

 * **Error: "Usage: python client.py <path_to_server_script>"**
   → You didn't pass the path to the MCP server file.
+Check in `chat.sh` if the path is valid.

 * **Virtual environment issues**
   → Make sure the correct Python interpreter is active.